Leonardo Mazzone - 20 April 2026

 The current framework is not designed for this.
 Product managers are not expected to have deep familiarity with the tech stacks implementing their products, let alone contribute to them.
 And the only skill listed for software developers that gestures toward wider problem ownership is “user focus”, a thin proxy for what is actually becoming a core competency.

 A skill-centric approach, similar to the SFIA framework, would give departments the mandate to compose bespoke role profiles from a shared library of defined skills rather than inheriting fixed job descriptions from the centre.
-A department handling sensitive personal data might combine foundational ML competence with advanced risk and ethics expertise and change management capability into a single role - or split and recombine those skills differently as their needs evolve.
+An innovation-seeking department handling sensitive personal data might combine ML skills with more expertise in risk management management and ethics into a single role - or split and recombine those skills differently as their needs evolve.